InMyMine7/Beelzebub/README.md

 - wp bruteforce

 Note :
-- `Don't delete allsmtp.txt or smtp_random.txt in folder scan`
+- `Don't delete allsmtp.txt or smtp_random.txt in folder Result`
 - `u can add shell path in folder scan/priv.txt`
 - `change ppshid and zhe for zone h grabber in jonh.json`
 - `if zone h stuck or not work u can use vpn, maybe u ip got banned from zone h`